ianmobbs/-old-ianmobbs.github.io/_posts/2017-08-08-npr-sunday-puzzle.md

 	if results is not None:
 		print(title + ' - ' + city + ', ' + state)
 ```
-<sup>Note: `pyzipcode` accepts a state abbreviation, not just a state, so I did do some preprocessing that isn't shown here</sup>

 This led to this (much more reasonable) output:

 ```